gduverger/multifamily-pro-forma-guide/part3-inputs.md

 **Definition**
 A schedule of units by type and rent level, multiplied by counts and adjusted for term/lease status as needed.

-Simple: This is the full list of units and their rents.
+In simple terms, This is the full list of units and their rents.
 It shows the total rent if all units were occupied, like a roster that adds up everyone’s ticket price.

 **Key Terms**
 - **Unit mix**: counts by floor plan (studio/1BR/2BR).